 I have taken many classes online, read many manuals, and spent hours looking over photography web sites to better understand all the concepts of using a camera from light, lenses, to the best equipment to use.

 The more I have learned, the more I have invested a portion of money I make from my blog, back into my blog, by upgrading my camera gear.
 I figure it is a good investment since I hope to be blogging for a long time.

-I have found I like to use prime lenses more than zoom lenses.
-They are sharper.
-I have tried to give myself a variety of lenses so I can cover most situations – far away to close up shots.
-My favorite lens is #3 – 50mm macro.1.
+I have tried to give myself a variety of lenses so I can cover most situations – far away to close up shots.1.
 Canon 35 mm 2.0 2.
-Canon 5D Mark II with a 50mm 1.4 3.
+Canon 5D Mark III with a Canon 50mm 1.2 3.
 Canon 50 mm Macro 2.5 4.
 Canon 100 mm Macro 2.8 5.
-Canon 16-35 mm 2.8 6.
-Photoshop Elements 11 7.
+Canon 24-70 L lens 6.
+Photoshop Elements and Adobe Lightroom 7.
 Shoot Remote 8.
 Slik Pro 700 DX Pro Tripod w/ Panhead

 I take most of the photos for my blog in my house and use my iPhone when I travel.
 The only other equipment I have is the DIY photo studio I set up in my studioffice.
 I use a vinyl roller shade as a backdrop and a dollar store white foam board to bounce the light.